About the American Veterinary Society of Animal Behavior

 AVSAB members enjoy:

-- Exclusive forum access, providing the opportunity to network and exchange information, and ask questions among board certified veterinary behaviorists, veterinarians with a special interest in behavior, veterinary students, and certified applied animal behaviorists.
+- Exclusive forum access, providing the opportunity to network and exchange information, and ask questions among Board Certified Veterinary Behaviorists, Veterinarians with a special interest in behavior, Veterinary Students, Veterinary Technicians, VTS’s, and Certified Applied Animal Behaviorists.

 - Access to quarterly electronic newsletters containing behavior news, behavior case reports, listings of upcoming behavior continuing education opportunities, book reviews, behavior modification and training tips, advertisements for positions in behavioral medicine, and much more.

 - Animal behavior case reports